Pack3tL0ss/ConsolePi/README.md

 ## Installation

-If you have a Linux system available you can use the Automated FlashCard imaging script (#3) below to burn the image to a micro-sd, enable SSH, and pre-configure a WLAN as well as PreConfigure ConsolePi settings.
-This is the most automated way to install ConsolePi, and was used numerous times during testing.
+If you have a Linux system available you can use the Automated FlashCard imaging script (#3) below to burn the image to a micro-sd, enable SSH, pre-configure a WLAN (optional), and PreConfigure ConsolePi settings (optional).
+This script is especially useful for doing headless installations.

 **The Following Applies to All Automated Installation methods**